A few years back, I gave up getting angry.

-Are these thoughts more true than my original thought?
+Are these thoughts truer than my original thought?

-Katie’s work helped me see that there are a multitude of other possibilities for any one negative thought or judgement.
+Katie’s work helped me see that there is a multitude of other possibilities for any single negative thought or judgment.
 It helped me see that my anger was my something I chose to entertain and it had become a tether tying to me a negative state.